maxjvjohansson/path-validator-cli/README.md

 # Path Validator CLI Tool

-A command-line tool for validating and fixing path naming conventions across your project files.
+A command-line tool for validating and fixing path naming conventions across your project files so you can deploy without any issues.

 ## Features

-- ✅ Validates file and directory names against common naming conventions.
+- Validates file and directory names against common naming conventions.
 - Support for HTML, CSS, PHP, and JavaScript projects.
-- 🔍 Detects issues like:
+- Detects issues like:
   - Spaces in filenames
   - Special characters
   - Inconsistent casing
-  - Invalid path lengths
   - Platform-specific path incompatibilities
 - 🛠️ Automatically fixes detected issues (when not using --check-only)
 - 📋 Generates detailed reports of found issues